BusyBiee1/2025-02-20-FinalCapstoneDealerINV-FrontEnd/README.md

 ## Project Overview
 Dealer Inventory Tracker is a full-stack web application designed to help vehicle dealerships manage their inventory efficiently.
 It provides features for user authentication, adding new vehicles, searching the inventory, and managing vehicle details.
-By defualt the backend server will run on port 3000 and the fronend server will run on port 5174.

 ## Technology Stack
 - **Frontend:**